manureno/sparkonk8s/2_create_sparksample_image/README.md

 ### Push Docker Image to a Container Registry Namespace

-* Connect to IBM Cloud and check the available namespaces
+* Check the available namespaces
 ```
-ibmcloud login
 ibmcloud cr namespace-list -v
 ```
 * Tag the Spark image to allow its deployment in one of the IBM Container Registry Namespaces